-In 1997, Boko returned to Houston to commemorate the life of fellow activist Carl Bernard Hampton with a festival and free food giveaway for the needy of Houston [link to pixs of Boko giving away bag of groceries, young girl on stage, article].
+In 1997, Boko returned to Houston to commemorate the life of fellow activist Carl Bernard Hampton with a festival and free food giveaway for the needy of Houston.
 Houston Police assassinated Hampton, the founder of the Peoples' Party II on July 26, 1970.
-It was Boko's desire to insure the memory of a young Black revolutionary who without fear confronted injustice is not forgotten by Houston and the world.
+It was Boko's desire to insure the memory of a young Black revolutionary that without fear confronted injustice is not forgotten by Houston and the world.